Duopoly: Media

 In Finland, the state-owned broadcasting company Yleisradio and the private broadcaster Mainos-TV had a legal duopoly (in the economists' sense of the word) from the 1950s to 1993.
 No other broadcasters were allowed.
 Mainos-TV operated by leasing air time from Yleisradio, broadcasting in reserved blocks between Yleisradio's own programming on its two channels.
 This was a unique phenomenon in the world.
 Between 1986 and 1992 there was an independent third channel but it was jointly owned by Yle and M-TV; only in 1993 did M-TV get its own channel.

+In Kenya, mobile service providers Safaricom and Airtel in Kenya form a duopoly in the Kenyan telecommunications industry.

+In Singapore, the mass media industry is presently dominated by two players, namely Mediacorp and SPH Media Trust.

 In the United Kingdom, the BBC and ITV formed an effective duopoly (with Channel 4 originally being economically dependent on ITV) until the development of multichannel from the 1990s onwards.

-In Africa, mobile service providers Safaricom and Airtel in Kenya are examples of a Duopoly market in the telecommunication industry.

 Broadcasting

-Duopoly is also used in the United States broadcast television and radio industry to refer to a single company owning two outlets in the same city.
+Duopoly is used in the United States broadcast television and radio industry to refer to a single company owning two outlets in the same city.
 This usage is technically incompatible with the normal definition of the word and may lead to confusion, inasmuch as there are generally more than two owners of broadcast television stations in markets with broadcast duopolies.
 In Canada, this definition is therefore more commonly called a "twinstick".